owulveryck/blog/content/post/msgpack.md

 ## The RestFull API.

-I will use the example described [here](http://blogpost) as a basis for my work.
+I will use the example described [here](http://thenewstack.io/make-a-restful-json-api-go/) as a basis for this post.

 ## The glue: MSGPACK-RPC

 There are severeal method for RPC-ing different languages.
-Ages ago, there was xml-rpc; then there has been json-rpc; I will use msgpack-rpc which is a binary, json base codec.
+Ages ago, there was xml-rpc; then there has been json-rpc; I will use [msgpack-rpc](https://github.com/msgpack-rpc/msgpack-rpc) which is a binary, json base codec.
 The communication between the Go Server and the ruby client will be donc over TCP via HTTP for example.

 Later on, outside of the scope of this post, I may use ZMQ (as I have already blogged about 0MQ communication between thoses languages).

-# The implementation
+# The implementation of the Client (the go part)

 I will describe here the node creation via a POST method, and consider that the other method could be implemented in a similar way.